Trump, on possibility of North Korea talks, says: 'Who knows where it leads?'

 Washington had raised concerns that a New Year overture from Kim that led to the talks could be aimed at driving a wedge between the allies, but Moon said he and Washington did not differ over how to respond to North Korean threats.

 "This initial round of talks is for the improvement of relations between North and South Korea.
-Our task ... is to draw North Korea to talks aimed at the denuclearisation of the North," he said. "(It's) our basic stance that will never be given up."
+Our task ... is to draw North Korea to talks aimed at the denuclearization of the North," Moon said. "(It's) our basic stance that will never be given up."

+The United Nations Security Council said following a briefing on the talks that it hopes "that such interactions will lead towards the denuclearization of the Korean peninsula."

+Olof Skoog, Swedish ambassador to the U.N., said his nation had called for the briefing because it was important for the Security Council to remain active and united in its efforts to resolve the Korean conflict.

 North Korea's official Rodong Sinmun newspaper said all problems would be resolved through the efforts of the Korean people alone.